This document provides a guide on setting up your Mac for working within the Materials Virtual Lab.

 An Integrated Development Environment (IDE) makes it easier for you to code and maintain good style, especially for Python.
 Note that for group members, it is highly recommended you use an IDE unless you believe yourself to be a superior Python coder to your adviser (and have the goods to prove it).

-Download the community version fo Pycharm or install it via
+Download the community version of Pycharm or install it via

 brew cask install.